Pakistan: The FBR Sets Timeline For Mandatory e-Invoicing

 July 1, 2025: All registered legal entities must have completed integration with the electronic invoicing system.

-August 1, 2025: Non-corporate taxpayers must register with the FBR and complete their integration.
+August 1, 2025: non-corporate taxpayers must register with the FBR and complete their integration.

-September 1, 2025: Mandatory e-invoicing begins for public companies, importers, and businesses with annual revenue above 1 billion rupees (approx. 3 million EUR).
+November 1, 2025: Mandatory start of electronic invoicing for public enterprises, importers, and companies with annual revenue above PKR 1 billion (approx. €3 million).

-- Mandatory registration: by August 10, 2025
+- Mandatory registration by October 10, 2025

-- System testing: by August 25, 2025
+- System testing by October 25, 2025

-- Mandatory registration: by September 10, 2025
+- Mandatory registration by October 10, 2025

-November 1, 2025: Mandatory e-invoicing begins for businesses with annual revenue below 100 million rupees.
+November 15, 2025: Mandatory start for companies with annual revenue between PKR 100 million (approx. €300,000) and PKR 1 billion.

-- Mandatory registration: by October 10, 2025
+- Mandatory registration by October 25, 2025

-- Testing: by October 30, 2025
+- System testing by October 31, 2025

-- Mandatory registration: by November 10, 2025
+- Mandatory registration by December 10, 2025

 How Does E-Invoicing Work in Pakistan?